Many people dream of reducing their own home loan or making some money by subdividing their block.

 The “she will be right, mate” attitude can be very dangerous when dealing with complex and legal procedures relating to property ownership and land development.

 If you’re still unsure about whether your block is eligible for subdivision then please watch this video before diving into the details below.
-Or better still, give us a call on (08) 9368 6225 or send an email.
+Or better still, get in contact with us and we’ll be happy to help.

 Subdivision – What’s the first thing to do?

-The following points are not legal advice but are intended as helpful pointers to assist you in getting a fuller picture of the process in your area.
+The following points are not legal advice but are intended as helpful pointers to assist you in getting a fuller picture of the process of how to subdivide in your area.

 - Start learning about what is involved in a subdivision project.
 For Perth and WA, there is a government website put together by the Department of Planning in partnership with the WAPC (Western Australian Planning Commission).
 This is a good place to start as the website is full of information, plans, policies and applications to help you understand what is involved.
 See the Department of Planning, Lands & Heritage